devpi/devpi/doc/adminman/replica.rst

 Handling concurrency within the replica server
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Both master and replica servers can handle multiple concurrent requests.
+Both primary and replica servers can handle multiple concurrent requests.
 HTTP requests are run in threads and we thus need to insure that the backend layer is thread safe and provides means for manipulating state in an atomic way.

 One particular complication is `http relaying`_ of state changes posted to the replica.
-The replication thread needs to be able to signal the request-thread which triggered the change on the master so that a proper http response can be constructed.
+The replication thread needs to be able to signal the request-thread which triggered the change on the primary so that a proper http response can be constructed.
 Given a state-changing request to the replica, we do the following:

-- trigger state changing on the master, wait for success response which includes the related ``SERIAL``.
+- trigger state changing on the primary, wait for success response which includes the related ``SERIAL``.

 - wait for the replica state serial to reach at least ``SERIAL``.